-The master’s program in Entrepreneurship and Innovation Management is designed to give students a focused, relevant and utilizable body of knowledge in this diverse and modern field.
-The program is ideally suited for those with an interest in starting and managing innovative projects or new economic endeavors.
+The master’s programme in Entrepreneurship and Innovation Management is designed to give students a focused, relevant and utilisable body of knowledge in this diverse and modern field.
+The programme is ideally suited for those with an interest in starting and managing innovative projects or new economic endeavours.

 Entrepreneurship and Innovation Management at KTH